6529-Collections/6529-Prenode/README.md

 Once you have completed the above steps on your production server, you'll also need to ensure that your domain is pointing to the server's IP address, and is correctly configured for SSL.

-SSL traffic on port 443 will need be routed to port 3000 to reach the API server.
+SSL traffic on port 443 needs be routed to port 3000 to reach the API server.
 Use the approach appropriate for your server to configure this.

 Config for nginx might look like: